Leave a Message

 Denver is a city of distinct neighborhoods, each with its own character.
 In 2025, areas like Berkeley, West Highland, and Sloan’s Lake remain hot thanks to walkability and lifestyle amenities.
 Families gravitate toward Central Park, Lowry, and Wash Park for schools and community feel.
 Luxury buyers often target Cherry Creek, Hilltop, and Country Club.

-Compass agents provide hyperlocal insights—and Sallie Simmons leads the way.
+Sallie Simmons provides hyperlocal insights and leads the way.
 Living in Denver since 2009, she has firsthand experience with the city’s growth and trends.
 Sallie helps clients weigh lifestyle priorities against appreciation forecasts to pinpoint the perfect neighborhood fit.

 What’s the average home price in Denver right now?